 The Successful Teens International Leadership Initiative

-This initiative combines the principles of the Successful Teens International Leadership Program with entertainment production and skills development.
-Teens who participate in the program learn success principles as well as obtain hands-on production experience.
-Our teens meet at Five Guys Restaurants to share and celebrate the positive impact the our program is having in their lives.
-Starting at the Five Guys Restaurant Community Night in Hyde Park (Chicago).
-Program participants receive a FREE ebook copy of SUCCESS for Teens, a book by the Editors of the SUCCESS Foundation ($10.00 value).
+In Chicago, in 2018, Teens who participate in our success program learned success principles as they enjoyed meals at the Five Guys Restaurant in Hyde Park.
+Our goal in 2019 and 2020 is to have teens throughout Chicago meet for meals at Five Guys Restaurants to share and celebrate the positive impact our success program is having in their lives.
+Starting at the Five Guys Restaurant Community Night in Hyde Park.
+Program participants receive a ebook copy of SUCCESS for Teens, a book by the Editors of the SUCCESS Foundation, a $10.00 value for FREE.
 The eight success principles in the book are from the New York Times Best Seller “The Slight Edge”.
+The eight principles are:

 · Little Things Matter